zuwuliao/zuwuliao.github.io/_posts/2025-11-14-Infiniband-RoCE.md

 title: InfiniBand vs RoCE
 categories: Network
 ---
+Before we talk about InfiniBand and RoCE, we need to understand what RDMA is.
+Because both InfiniBand and RoCE are network technology to enable RDMA.

 **RDMA**

 RDMA (Remote Direct Memory Access) is a technology that allows the direct transfer of data between the memories of two computers on a network without involving the operating system or the CPU in the data path.
 By bypassing the kernel and avoiding multiple data copies, RDMA significantly reduces latency and CPU overhead compared to traditional TCP/IP networking.

 **Key Characteristics of RDMA**